 How to Store Kale in the Refrigerator

-To store kale in the fridge unbind the leaves, remove them from the plastic bag and loosely wrap them in paper towels.
+To store kale and other leafy greens in the fridge unbind the leaves, remove them from the plastic bag and loosely wrap them in paper towels.

 Storing them in the crisper drawer will keep them lasting longer as it will keep the moisture away from the leaves.